Pastor Zip's US Lutheran Web Links

 Association of Confessional Lutheran Churches

 This confessional Lutheran association formed in 2007 "to meet the needs of those congregation which have been removed recently from the ELS" due to their dissent of the ELS' "unscriptural removal of a pastor from his call and expulsion from the synod."
-In seeking "to identify and build true biblical fellowship," the ACLC shares an annual free conference with the Orthodox Lutheran Confessional Conference of Independent Churches.
-Wikipedia entry
+In seeking "to identify and build true biblical fellowship," the ACLC has shared an annual free conference with the Orthodox Lutheran Confessional Conference of Independent Churches.
+They are in full fellowship with the Evangelical Lutheran Diocese of North America.

 The Association of Free Lutheran Congregations

 The Free Lutheran heritage comes from Scandinavian (mainly Norwegian) Pietists who had left the national, state supported "folk churches" before immigrating to North America.
 Most congregations from this heritage merged into the American Lutheran Church (a predecessor of the ELCA) in 1963.
 These few opposed that merger and remained independent.
+With "over 270 member congregations" it was, until the ELCA's schism since 2009, the fourth largest Lutheran church body in the US.
 Wikipedia entry

 Augsburg Lutheran Churches